quicwg/base-drafts/draft-ietf-quic-transport.md

 ACK Delay:

-: A variable-length integer representing the time delta in microseconds between when largest acknowledged packet, as indicated in the Largest Acknowledged field, was received and the ACK frame was sent.
+: A variable-length integer representing the time delta in microseconds between when the largest acknowledged packet, as indicated in the Largest Acknowledged field, was received and the ACK frame was sent.
 The ACK Delay field carries this encoded time delta.
 It is decoded by multiplying the value in the ACK Delay field by 2 to the power of the value of the ack_delay_exponent transport